Director: Michael Curtiz

 The music in this feature, composed by Mex Steiner, is one of its highlights.
 The same cannot be said of the romantic triangle that takes up a significant portion of the runtime.
 It’s pretty mind-numbing stuff, and there are a couple of other dialogue-heavy scenes not related to the love story that slow down the pace a tad.
 When it comes to historical accuracy, it’s best to just shut your brain off while watching The Charge of the Light Brigade, because this movie strays from the facts innumerable times.
 This doesn’t bother me as much as the animal killings, though.

 It’s hard not to feel a little guilty watching this flick for that reason.
 The battles are stupendous, but the wanton cruelty to creatures here is impossible to ignore (supposedly, star Errol Flynn almost killed director Michael Curtiz over the treatment of the horses).
-I would normally call the romance in a war film like this to a subplot, but, here, it almost feels like the A-story.
+I would normally call the romance in a war film like this to be a subplot, but, here, it almost feels like the A-story.
 These flaws mean that The Charge of Light Brigade is an overall slightly above average picture.
 If you can stomach the carnage during the action sequences, it might be worth a watch.

 My rating is 6 outta 10.